 Six ingredients.
 Zero synthetics.
-A beef tallow face moisturizer and barrier cream that works as a sunscreen aid, chafe protectant, tattoo aftercare, and daily moisturizer — without fragrance, preservatives, or water.
+A beef tallow face moisturizer and barrier cream — a chafe protectant, post-tattoo moisturizer, and daily moisturizer — without fragrance, preservatives, or water.
 Wholly Kaw's beef tallow zinc oxide cream combines grass-fed beef tallow (approximately 50% oleic acid, mirroring your skin's natural fatty acid profile) with non-nano zinc oxide.
 At roughly $0.04 per application, it undercuts most conventional barrier creams on a per-use basis while eliminating the ingredient list most people can't pronounce.

 What $0.04 per application actually means?